run-ai/docs/docs/Researcher/cli-reference/runai-describe.md

     [--loglevel value]
     [--help | -h]

-runai describe template <template-name>

-    [--loglevel value]
-    [--help | -h]
 ```

+`runai describe job` is a synonym for `runai describe workload` and is provided for backward compatibility.

 ## Options

-* <job-name\> - The name of the Job to run the command with.
+* <workload-name\> - The name of the Workload to run the command with.
 Mandatory.
 * <node-name\> - The name of the Node to run the command with.
 If a Node name is not specified, a description of all Nodes is shown.
-* <template-name\> - The name of the Template to run the command on.
-Mandatory.
-Templates are a way to reduce the number of flags required when running the command ``runai submit`` and set various defaults.
-Templates are added by the Administrator.